-As it was mentioned, the dominance of M2 and D2 cells in tumor patients can lead to an enhanced production of growth factors which are also contribute to the down regulation of the type-1 natural immune cells.
-It was shown that growth factors can inhibit the NK cytotoxicity against cancer cells by down regulating the expression of the so called stressrelated receptors on the surface of tumor cells, namely the Killing Activator Receptor (KAR) binding NKG2D ligands such as UL-16 binding proteins (ULBP1 and ULBP2) or MICA and MICB [7-8].
-Taken together these observations we can conclude that targeted MAPK pathway inhibitors can enhance the sensitivity of tumor cells against immune effectors but they are not able to activate them.
-Therefore the hypothesis is arisen as to whether immunomodulators, which are able to activate the (type-1) immune effectors against tumor cells, may improve the effects of the targeted MAPK pathway inhibitors.
-In this paper a case report is presented which may support this hypothesis.
-A patient with inoperable (BRAF-mutant) low differentiated adenocarcinoma of biliary ducts with lung, liver and brain metastases was treated with a combination of MEK and BRAF inhibitors together with evidence based and standardized plant immunomodulator (BioBran/MGN-3) which was shown to stimulate the type-1 natural immune cells.
-After four months all metastases showed a nearly complete remission which after 8 months were also established.
+As it was mentioned, the dominance of M2 and CD2 cells in tumor patients can lead to an enhanced production of growth factors which are also contribute to the down regulation of the type-1 natural immune cells.
+It was shown that growth factors can inhibit the NK cytotoxicity against cancer cells by down regulating the expression of the so-called stress- related receptors on tumor cell membrane, namely the Killing Activator Receptor (KAR) binding NKG2D ligands: UL-16 binding proteins (ULBP1 and ULBP2) or MICA and MICB [7,8].
+Taken together these observations, we can conclude that targeted MAPK pathway inhibitors can enhance the sensitivity of tumor cells against immune effectors but they are not able to activate them.
+Therefore, the hypothesis is arisen as to whether immunomodulators, which are able to activate the (type-1) immune effectors against tumor cells, may improve the effects of the targeted MAPK pathway inhibitors.
+In this paper, a case report is presented which may support this hypothesis.
+A patient with inoperable (BRAF-mutant) low differentiated adenocarcinoma of bilary ducts with lung, liver and brain metastases was treated with a combination of MEK and BRAF inhibitors together with evidence based and standardized plant immunomodulator (BioBran/MGN-3) which was shown to stimulate the type-1 natural immune cells.
+After four months all metastases showed a nearly complete remission which were after 8 months also established.

-Material and Methods
+Material and methods